brieucpopper/LLaVA_RAG/README.md

 You can use the environment.yml conda env to run the scripts, you will need a GPU that fits the models in memory though

+## Getting VQA to run with uniform sampling RAG

+1. Create a CSV with columns ['index', 'image_path', 'transcript_text','timestamp'] thanks to conversion_script.py
+2. Compute the embeddings with Bridgetower
+3. use scripts/chat_with_RAG

 ## Proof of concept part (./simple_runnable_PoC)
 the script proof_of_concept_RAG.py illustrates the whole process for only 4 images It will find the crossmodal embeddings of the 4image/text pairs (512-dim vectors).